tc39/proposal-decimal/README.md

 + Addition, multiplication, subtraction, division, and remainder are defined.
 + Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/tc39/proposal-decimal/issues/20))
-+ No trigonometric functions (and hence no hyperbolic trigonometric functions, either)
-+ square root, exponentiation, and (natural) logarithm
 + rounding (all five official rounding modes of IEEE 754 are supported)
 + We currently do not foresee Decimal values interacting with other Number values.
 Expect TypeErrors when trying to add, say, a Number to a Decimal, like for BigInt and Number. ([#10](https://github.com/tc39/proposal-decimal/issues/10)).

 Decimal methods for calculation: ([#14](https://github.com/tc39/proposal-decimal/issues/14))

 The library of numerical functions here is deliberately minimal.
 It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
-The secondary use case (data exchange) will probably involve no calculation at all.
+The secondary use case (data exchange) will probably little or no calculation at all.
 For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal.
-We currently do not have good insight into the developer needs for this use case, except generically: roots, exponentiation & logarithms, and trigonometric functions are probably needed, but we are not sure if this is a complete list, and which are more important to have than others.
+We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
+In the meantime, one can use the various functions in JavaScript's `Math` standard library.

 ### String formatting